liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/01-lcs-preconfiguration.markdown

 1. Navigate to the `patching-tool` directory on the command line.
 It's typically located in the Liferay Home folder.

-2. To let the patching tool discover your @product@ installation, run `patching-tool.sh auto-discovery`.
+2. To let the patching tool discover your Liferay Portal installation, run `patching-tool.sh auto-discovery`.

 3. To configure the patching tool, run `patching-tool.sh setup`.